arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 analogWrite(pin, value);
 ```

-The example code shown below uses digital pin `9` PWM functionality to control the brightnees of an LED connected to it:
+The example code shown below uses digital pin `9` PWM functionality to control the brightness of an LED connected to it:

 ```arduino
 // Define the LED pin, brightness, and fade amount variables